 - The logistical journey of retail returns is getting more expensive!
 Many don’t realize that products often make multiple stops along the way.
 Dig this… According to goTRG 2021 data, because of increased transportation costs, carrier networks are being forced to charge retailers roughly $2-5 more per item than they were in 2019.

-- The COVID19-related surge in forward-product and ecommerce returns could stick retailers with a multi-thousand-dollar bill for a single truckload.
+- The COVID-19-related surge in forward-product and ecommerce returns could stick retailers with a multi-thousand-dollar bill for a single truckload.
 And that’s just the starting point.

-Improving returns management starts with fulfillment automation
+Improving your ecommerce returns rate with fulfillment automation

 For example, when a product comes through, the system helps them quickly determine what’s best…